 It is sad but true – burnt food is a part of our lives.
-It is inevitable and it can happen to the best of us.
-Whatever the reason that caused the scorches on your pan, you can always turn it back to its original form.
-Hence, before you throw your pan to the rubbish bin, why not try these simple steps to give your saucepan a new life?
+It is inevitable, and it can happen to the best of us.
+But, whatever the reason that caused the scorches on your pan, you can always turn it back to its original form.
+Hence, before you throw your pan into the rubbish bin, why not try these simple steps to give your saucepan a new life?

 - Use hot water

 Hot water is the common remedy to remove the burns on your pan.
 To do this, put the water on the stovetop and turn on the stove.
 Once the pan is already heated, you will observe some water drizzles starting to boil.
-Now, put 1-2 cups of water unto the pan (optional: add baking soda or dishwashing liquid).
+Now, add 1-2 cups of water to the pan (optional: add baking soda or dishwashing liquid).

 The hot water softens the burnt food.
 Hence, they can be easily removed.
-Scrape the burnt food by using a nylon spatula or wooden spoon.
+Next, scrape the burnt food by using a nylon spatula or wooden spoon.